Organization and account instances of IAM Identity Center - Amazon IAM Identity Center

 • Your Amazon Organizations member account – Use to create an account instance of IAM Identity Center to enable application assignments within that member account.
 One or more accounts with a member level instance can exist in an organization.

 • A standalone Amazon Web Services account – Use to create an organization instance or account instance of IAM Identity Center.
 The standalone Amazon Web Services account isn't managed by Amazon Organizations.
-Only one instance of IAM Identity Center can be associated with a standalone Amazon Web Services account and you can use the instance for application assignments within that standalone Amazon Web Services account.
+Only one instance of IAM Identity Center be associated with a standalone Amazon Web Services account and you can use the instance for application assignments within that standalone Amazon Web Services account.

 Capability Instance in the Amazon Organizations management account (recommended) Instance in a member account Instance in a standalone Amazon Web Services account